Azure/login/README.md

           subscription-id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}
           enable-AzPSSession: true

-      # Azure CLI Action only support linux self-hosted runners for now.
+      # Azure CLI Action only supports linux self-hosted runners for now.
       # If you want to execute the Azure CLI script on a windows self-hosted runner, you can execute it directly in `run`.
       - name: Azure CLI script
         uses: azure/CLI@v1